l0g1c-80m8/data-mining-assignments/homework-assignment-1/README.md

 # Homework 1: Analytics on Yelp Data

 This homework involves data exploration and analytics on Yelp data set which is available in JSON format.
+For the exact homework specs refer to the [description file](Homework%201%20Description.pdf).

 ## Tasks